elastic/apm-agent-python/.k8s/README.md

 # K8s

-This folder contains all the definitions regarding the different python versions used for testing the APM Agent Python with
+This folder contains all the definitions regarding the different python versions used for testing the APM Agent Python with.

 ## Pre-requisites